FrankLaterza/dex/README.md

 # Dex
 An open source self balancing robot designed for the Raspberry Pi Pico and controlled by a DS4 controller.
 Dex was made with 3D printed ABS, a custom PCB, and a whole lot of patience.
-This repository shall serve as a guide for anyone to reference for their own balancing robot.
+This repository shall serve as a reference for anyone making their own balancing robot.
 The code is well formatted for your convenience you nerd.
 Note this is an intermediate project so take your time and have fun.

 <div style="display:flex; justify-content:center;">
   <img src="./resources/images/dex_1.jpg" alt="Image 1" width="500"/>